Code of Ethics

 As an NAEYC Governing Board member I will:

-- Fully and enthusiastically support the NAEYC vision, mission, core values and beliefs, strategic priorities, and all other Board-adopted policies.
+- Fully and enthusiastically support the NAEYC vision, mission, core values and beliefs, strategic priorities, and all other Board-approved policies.

 - Actively participate in, and contribute to, an open, professional Board culture by respecting and seeking to understand diverse points of view.